influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 To ensure data is always flowing from your InfluxDB OSS instances into your InfluxDB Cloud account, create a deadman alert.

-1. The Monitoring template includes a [deadman check](/influxdb/cloud/monitor-alert/checks/create/#deadman-check) that checks to see that metrics are reported at regular intervals.
-To view the deadman check, click **Alerts** in the navigation bar of your **InfluxDB Cloud** account.
+The Monitoring template includes a [deadman check](/influxdb/cloud/monitor-alert/checks/create/#deadman-check) that checks to see that metrics are reported at regular intervals.

+1. Click **Alerts** in the navigation bar of your **InfluxDB Cloud** account to view the deadman check.

     {{< nav-icon "alerts" >}}

 {{< img-hd src="/img/influxdb/2-0-monitor-oss-deadman.png" />}}
+2. Choose any field that is being reported from your InfluxDB OSS instances for your deadman query.
+3. Set how often you’d like to check for data **Schedule Every**, and the amount of time to wait before switching to a critical alert.

 To alert when metrics stop reporting, configure a notification rule and endpoint.
 Use [Slack Webhooks](https://api.slack.com/messaging/webhooks) to quickly send messages to any Slack channel, or u[pgrade your InfluxDB Cloud account](/influxdb/cloud/account-management/billing/#upgrade-to-usage-based-plan) to get access to Pagerduty and HTTP post endpoints.
 For more information, see how to [configure a Slack endpoint](/influxdb/cloud/monitor-alert/notification-endpoints/create/).